 Publications with Michael Mitzenmacher

-- Wear minimization for cuckoo hashing: how not to throw a lot of
+Wear minimization for cuckoo hashing: how not to throw a lot of eggs into one basket.

 D. Eppstein, M. T. Goodrich, M .Mitzenmacher, and P. Pszona.